-- when the project is included in the County's five-year capital improvement program; or - when the project involves acquisition of equipment that can't be purchased outright without causing an unacceptable spike in the property tax rate; or - when the project is the result of growth-related activities within the community that require unanticipated and unplanned infrastructure or capital improvements by the County; and - when the project's useful life, or the projected service life of the equipment, will be equal to or exceed the term of the financing; and - when there are designated revenues sufficient to service a debt, whether from project revenues, other specified and reserved resources, or infrastructure cost sharing revenues.
+- 1) The project is included in the County's five-year Capital Improvement Program. - 2) The project involves acquisition of equipment that can't be purchased outright without causing an increase in the property tax rate that violates Kansas law or BOCC policy. - 3) The project is the result of growth-related activities within the community that require unanticipated and unplanned infrastructure or capital improvements by the County.